USS LST-26

-USS LST-26 was a United States Navy used in the Asiatic-Pacific Theater during World War II and manned by United States Coast Guard crew.
+USS LST-26 was a United States Navy used in the Asiatic-Pacific Theater during World War II and crewed by United States Coast Guard sailors.
 Like many of her class, she was not named and is properly referred to by her hull designation.

 Construction

 LST-26 was laid down on 16 November 1942, at Pittsburgh, Pennsylvania, by the Dravo Corporation; launched on 31 March 1943; sponsored by Mrs. Mathilda B. Coulter; and commissioned on 7 June 1943.

 Service history

 LST-26 sailed from Galveston, Texas, on 24 July 1943, with Convoy HK 111 heading for Key West, Florida, where she arrived on 28 July.

 Proceeding to the Pacific, LST-26 was at Townsville, Australia, on 29 October 1943.
 LST-26 participated in the Cape Gloucester landings, New Britain at the end of December 1943 and January 1944.

 LST-26 remained busy participating in the Aitape, Humboldt Bay-Tanahmerah Bay invasions at the end of April and the beginning of May 1944, the Toem-Wakde-Sarmi area operations in the middle of May 1944, the Biak Island invasion at the end of May to the middle of June 1944, the Noemfoor Island invasion at the beginning of July 1944, the Cape Sansapor landings at the end of July and the beginning of August 1944, and the Morotai landings in the middle of September 1944.

 From the Western New Guinea area LST-26 moved to the Philippines to participate in General Douglas MacArthur's promised liberation of the islands from the Japanese occupation starting with the Leyte landings from the middle of October until the middle of November 1944, and the Mindanao Island landings in March 1945.
 She left Leyte on 3 April 1945, for Manila and after proceeding to Subic Bay returned to Leyte on 2 May 1945.
 Departing Leyte on 8 August 1945, she proceeded to Manus, Torokina and Hollandia.